 - Assistant Director Planning, Development and Regeneration. - Group Manager, Strategic Planning and Regeneration.
 Corporate Management Team.
+Voting None.

 7.7 CA/123/15 COMMITTEE TIMETABLE 2016/17

+Decision

 RESOLVED TO RECOMMEND COUNCIL:

 The Committee Meeting Timetable for 2016/17 as set out in Annex A to the Cabinet report.

+Reason for Decision

 To seek approval of the Meeting Timetable for 2016/17.

+Risk Implications

 Approval of the Meeting Timetable enables Members and Officers to manage forward decision making planning.

-Not applicable
+Community Impact Assessment Not applicable

-None
+Health And Safety Implications None

+Corporate Objectives

 The various meetings of the Council, Cabinet and Committees support the achievement of the Council's Corporate Objectives.

+Advice

+None.

+Consultation Consultation took place with: